Brite Advisors Pty Ltd

 6. What are the next steps in the Receivership?
 How long will it take?

-On 4 December 2024 the Court made orders permitting the Receivers to publish the Explanatory Memorandum and the Receivers Fifth Report (December Orders).
-Corporate Trustees and Beneficiaries have an opportunity to provide their feedback to the Receivers on the proposed distribution of the Trust Assets set out in the Explanatory Memorandum.
-This consultation period concludes on 31 January 2025 (Consultation Period).
+On 4 December 2024 the Court made orders permitting the Receivers to publish the Explanatory Memorandum and the Receivers’ Fifth Report (December Orders).
+Corporate Trustees and Beneficiaries had an opportunity to provide their feedback to the Receivers on the proposed distribution of the Trust Assets set out in the Explanatory Memorandum.
+This consultation period concluded on 31 January 2025 (Consultation Period).

 The Consultation Period is discussed further at FAQ 26.